aaviator42/Cha/README.md

 ```

 ### 4. `addSupplements(<query array>, $supplements)`
-Unlike `addSynonyms()`, this is a one-way function.
+Unlike `addSynonyms()`, this is a "one-way" function.
 Use this when, for e.g., you want queries containing "cat" to always match with "domestic" and "pet", but not the other way around.

 Expected format of `$supplements`: